 Field-hunting tip

-Look in skarns, hydrothermal veins, granite pegmatites country — that is the host setting where scheelite typically forms.
+Look in skarns, hydrothermal veins, granite pegmatites country, the host setting where scheelite typically forms.
 If you start seeing fluorite, molybdenite, cassiterite in float, you are in the right ground.
 Field specimens usually show a bipyramidal crystals, granular, massive habit, so train your eye for that shape before scanning the outcrop.
-In the U.S., the densest reported localities are in Utah, Montana, Maine — start trip planning there.
+In the U.S., the densest reported localities are in Utah, Montana, North Carolina.
+Start trip planning there.